FunnyHector/Cluedo/README.md

 SWEN222 Assignment 01 & 02, co-worked with Roy

 Text-based UI: DONE!
-Graphical UI: in progress.
+Graphical UI: DOOOONE!
 Works to be done:

-1. Make a suggestion / accusation Panel
-2. Connect the view (UI) with model (game)
+This version is ready-to-submit, although there are many possible improvements in my head already.